pierrediedhiou/cybersecurity-journey/glossary.md

 - **Brute Force Attack** — An attack method that systematically tries every possible combination of credentials until the correct one is found
+- **Bind Shell** — A shell that binds to a port on the compromised system and listens for an incoming connection from the attacker.
+The attacker connects to the target (opposite of reverse shell)
 ## C
 - **cat** — Linux command meaning concatenate, used to display file contents
 - **Censys** — Search engine for Internet-connected hosts, websites, certificates,